 1. Autumn Leaf Candle Holders

 Consider using the flameless candles when you make this decoration and you won't have to worry about safety.
-Spark and Chemistry shares an easy to understand tutorial and includes time-saving tips.
+Fast Forward and Fun shares an easy to understand tutorial and includes time-saving tips.

 2. Glitter Leaves and Acorns Napkins

 Although I haven't made these napkins yet, they are definitely on my "this year's crafts" list that I want to accomplish before Thanksgiving.
 Crafts by Amanda is where to find the tutorial, and you'll also learn how to heat-set the project so that the napkins can be washed.

 3. Fall Chalkboard Sign